aryangaikwadgit/Contract_Analyzer/README.md

 ### Pipeline Stages

-1. **Clause Extraction** — the contract is parsed and split into individual clauses.
+1. **Clause Extraction**: the contract is parsed and split into individual clauses.
-2. **Semantic Retrieval** — each clause is embedded and matched against a 25-entry employment-law knowledge base to ground the analysis.
+2. **Semantic Retrieval**: each clause is embedded and matched against a 25-entry employment-law knowledge base to ground the analysis.
-3. **LLM Legal Analysis** — each clause is broken down into its **Meaning**, **Risk** classification, a plain-English **Explanation**, and a **Negotiation Tip** (or a note that no negotiation is needed if the clause is already balanced).
+3. **LLM Legal Analysis**: each clause is broken down into its **Meaning**, **Risk** classification, a plain-English **Explanation**, and a **Negotiation Tip** (or a note that no negotiation is needed if the clause is already balanced).
-4. **Risk Scoring** — individual clause scores roll up into an overall contract risk score and level.
+4. **Risk Scoring**: individual clause scores roll up into an overall contract risk score and level.
-5. **Report Generation** — a structured report with summary, high-attention clauses, and full clause-level detail.
+5. **Report Generation**: a structured report with summary, high-attention clauses, and full clause-level detail.
-6. **Contract Assistant** — ask natural-language questions about the analyzed contract and get grounded answers.
+6. **Contract Assistant**: ask natural-language questions about the analyzed contract and get grounded answers.

 ## Example Output